hamada-g/blue-lab/docs/lab-journal.md

 - The initial package install attempt used `wazuh`, which was not available in the repository for this setup.

 ### Next Step
-Enable and start the Wazuh manager service, verify that it is running, and confirm expected listener activity before moving on to endpoint VM creation.
+Move on to endpoint VM creation after confirming the Wazuh server remains stable.

 ## 2026-04-08